 Now, you probably won’t like hearing this, but certain parts of the animal are more nutritious than others.
 Hint: it’s perhaps not the part you enjoy eating.

-Which Animal Products to Choose
+Read more about which Animal Products to Choose

 It’s no surprise that in today’s western world animal products are consumed far too much.
 I mentioned this previously, and it doesn’t hurt to say it again, but The China Study concluded that the more plants you eat, the healthier you will be, overall.
 It discussed the scientific evidence that high meat consumption and the poor quality of meat products westerners often eat can have adverse effects on our bodies and our health.

-When I say poor quality, I mean highly processed, factory raised, hormone injected, and fatty meats.
+When I say poor quality, I mean highly processed, factory-raised, hormone injected, and fatty meats.
 For example, the World Health Organization has recognized processed meats as a carcinogen .
 Again this may be a concern if you are in the at-risk category of for cancer.

-Increase in IGF1 – Effects on Cancer
+Read more about the increase in IGF1 – Effects on Cancer

 From this post, I hope you understand that no one size (or diet) fits all.
 As a general trend, most people in the west can – and should – cut down on the number of animal products they consume.
 Decreased animal consumption will optimize your health and aid in having a more environmentally friendly life.